-Some questions to guide you as you create your story video:
+Some questions to guide you as you create your story video and entry:

-- What did your team do and why?
-Share the project actions and the reason you chose this project focus.
-Include your team actually working on the project. - What were the outcomes?
-Share your team's results and even the obstacles.
-Learning happens during the best and worst times in any project. - What would you like others to do?
+- What did students do, and why?
+Share the project actions and the reason they chose this project focus.
+Include students actually doing the project. - What were the outcomes?
+Share the team's results and even the obstacles.
+Learning happens during the best and worst times in any project. - What would they like others to do?
 Share a message of inspiration so others might address hunger using your ideas and actions.